 - Sushi Sonic Real Wasabi or Emperor’s Kitchen Organic Umeboshi Paste

 - Divide the rice into 4 equal amounts.

 - Cover a sushi mat with plastic wrap** or NatureFlex cellophane.

 - Place 1/2 sheet of nori with rough side up and long side of nori facing you.

-- Spread 1 portion of rice evenly over nori, press gently and sprinkle with black sesame seeds.*
+- Dip your fingers in a bowl of cool water shaking off excess water and spread 1 portion of rice evenly over nori, press gently and sprinkle with black sesame seeds.